sumbach/modern-cljs/doc/tutorial-13.md

 function which accepts a single argument and returns `true` or `false`.

-Nothing new for any clojure-ist who knows about HOF (Higher Order Functions), but another nice feature to have in your hands.
+Nothing new for any Clojure-ist who knows about HOF (Higher Order Functions), but another nice feature to have in your hands.

 If you need to take some inspiration when defining your own predicates